CasperStormHansen/Logic-editor/README.md

 v0.8: Final visual design implemented

+v0.9: Backend added

-## 6 Planned updates
+## 7 Planned updates

-The app will be update with the following:
+The app will be updated with the following:
+- the backend will be connected to a stable database
 - extension to predicate logic
-- upon completion of a proof, a backend to the app will inform the user whether other users have proved the same sequent and how (in order to avoid that the app becomes a toll for homework cheating, this information will not be made accessible to the user before s/he has managed to prove it him- or herself)